openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

     Once IP settings are set at the boot time for Fuel master node, it **must not be changed during the whole lifecycle of Fuel.**

-It is still possible to configure other interfaces, or add 802.1Q subinterfaces to the Fuel to be able to access it from office network if required.
+It is still possible to configure other interfaces, or add 802.1Q sub-interfaces to the Fuel to be able to access it from office network if required.
 It is easy to do via standard network configuration scripts for CentOS.
 When the installation is complete, you can modify